LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 That’s right, if we were to perform a Breadth-First search algorithm with this tree, we would be able to reproduce our sentence.
-Notice that the algorithm does its best to evenly distribute productions on the left and right side of S. This is why I parsed and produced new Production(s) with a skip over of two elements.
+Notice that the algorithm does its best to evenly distribute productions on the left and right side of S. This is why I parsed and produced new Production(s) with a skip over of two elements (index-=2).
 I wanted a tree that wasn’t too left oriented nor right oriented.
-Instead, I wanted to make sentences as evenly distributed as possible within the confines of my existing rules.
+Instead, I wanted to make sentences as evenly distributed as possible within the confines Chomsky Normal Form.

 Now that we know our sentences are being parsed back properly (remember S->T and T->S), let's start generating sentences.
 NLTK provides the tools to generate sentences with your CFG given you provided terminal values or “A->a”.
 I did some research